CryptoSignal/Crypto-Signal/README.md

 1. In a terminal run the application. `docker run --rm -v $PWD/config.yml:/app/config.yml shadowreaver/crypto-signal:master`.

 1. When you want to update the application run `docker pull shadowreaver/crypto-signal:master`

+(you have to update the latest ccxt version)

 ### Configuring config.yml